Band Crush: MØ

 Effortlessly cool is the only accurate way to describe MØ.
 The Danish-born singer is fiercly herself, and her message is bringing the true essence of girl power back into focus.
 The 26-year-old, whose full name is Karen Marie Ørsted, had very early dreams of becoming a musician that started when she got her first Spice Girls CD in the '90s.
-Since then, she’s played in an all girls punk band, tried out a solo crunk-rap project, sang the chorus on Iggy Azalea's "Beg For It", and performed on Saturday Night Live, but she’s finally found her place with amore honest approach to songwriting.
+Since then, she’s played in an all girls punk band, tried out a solo crunk-rap project, sang the chorus on Iggy Azalea's "Beg For It", and performed on Saturday Night Live, but she’s finally found her place with a more honest approach to songwriting.
 Her latest release, No Mythologies To Follow, is a true testament to that notion.

 MØ doesn’t care a bit about keeping up appearances.
 She hates choreographed dance moves, prefers not to wear much makeup, and can’t stand perfection.
 We caught up with MØ about her signature dance moves, her activist punk days, and the making of "Lean On," her breakout collaboration with Major Lazer and DJ Snake.

 We actually just arrived at the Seattle airport, and we’re on our way out to Sasquatch right now!
 I absolutely love touring.
 Really, it has become one of my favorite things to do.
 We’ve done a lot of the American festivals lately, like Boston Calling the other day, Coachella, Sasquatch tomorrow, and Bonnaroo coming up.
-Before that, we did some shows around Europe, soI’m out on the road all the time.
+Before that, we did some shows around Europe, so I’m out on the road all the time.
 Now, it seems like I feel more at home when I’m on tour than when I’m home.
 I just love it.

 My stage persona or my way of performing has just developed naturally I guess.
 To begin with, I started playing in bands, when I was very young.
 I was always so nervous and awkward back then.
 I joined a punk band when I was a teenager, and we were just developing our own thing at that time.
 There’s this strange thing about being on stage and just totally letting go.
 I guess it was my way of coping with the awkwardness and all the nerves back then.
-I didn’t know how to be graceful or charismatic, so going crazyjust became my way of performing.
+I didn’t know how to be graceful or charismatic, so going crazy just became my way of performing.
 Plus, when I go to a concert, I want to see the artist really going mad.
 I want to see that they’re real people, and they just love what they’re doing.
-I like when things aren’tstaged; I really hate choreography.
+I like when things aren’t staged; I really hate choreography.
 So I just try to let go!

-Is it true that you learned to stage dive from the band Reptile Youth?Yeah, that’s true!
+Yeah, that’s true!
 Actually he’s my boyfriend now, but before he was my boyfriend he was the one who was encouraging me and said, 'Hey, you have to do it!’
 I was telling him that I really wanted to stage dive like he did, because it’s just so cool.
 It’s the ultimate way of letting go when you’re performing, to just throw yourself out there and not really know what’s going to happen.
 I was super impressed by that when I saw him do it.
 Now I’m doing it all the time!

 Do you have a specific method for diving, or do you just jump and hope for the best?